How to STOP Tinnitus (Ringing in the Ears) in 30 SECONDS with This Technique – Dr. Berg

 Benfotiamine as Potential Treatment Plan

-Research shows that benfotiamine can improve nerve function and reduce oxidative stress caused by high blood sugar levels associated with insulin resistance.
+Research shows that benfotiamine benefits can improve nerve function and reduce oxidative stress caused by high blood sugar levels associated with insulin resistance.
 This may help alleviate tinnitus symptoms in individuals with blood sugar imbalances and insulin resistance.

 If you are concerned about your tinnitus symptoms, it’s crucial to consult a healthcare provider to evaluate your symptoms and establish an appropriate treatment plan.